Deewana (1992 film): Music

-The soundtrack album features 7 songs composed by Nadeem-Shravan, a duo.
-Sameer wrote the lyrics and Kumar Sanu (singing for Kapoor), Sadhana Sargam, Alka Yagnik (both singing for Bharti), and Vinod Rathod (singing for Khan) performed the vocals.
+The soundtrack album features 7 songs composed by duo Nadeem-Shravan.
+The lyrics were written by Sameer.
+Kumar Sanu (singing for Kapoor), Sadhana Sargam, Alka Yagnik (both singing for Bharti), and Vinod Rathod (singing for Khan) provided the vocals.
 The album sold between 7 million and 8 million units, making it the best-selling Bollywood soundtrack album of 1992.

-The soundtrack album is featured by Planet Bollywood in their listing of "100 Greatest Bollywood Soundtracks".
+The soundtrack was #79 on the list of "100 Greatest Bollywood Soundtracks of All Time", as compiled by Planet Bollywood.
 News18 included "Aisi Deewangi" as one of the "5 Memorable Songs of Divya Bharti" and raved about her presence in it by saying that it made "people swoon over her as well the tune.
 Her effortless beauty, along with her charming on-screen chemistry with Shahrukh Khan multiplied the X-Factors and made it a delightful watch."
 Rediff listed it among the "10 Amazing Nadeem-Shravan songs".

 Release

 The film was released on 25 June 1992.
 It was promoted with the tagline The Power of Love.
-When director Raj Kanwar had gone to attend the first screening of the film, along with the distributers, he was shocked to find the theatre deserted.
+When director Raj Kanwar had gone to attend the first screening of the film, along with the distributors, he was shocked to find the theatre deserted.
 But later, they found it swarming with mostly college kids, ensuring that the film became a blockbuster.
 It ran at theatres for 50 weeks and emerged a golden jubilee film.
-According to the film-trade website Box Office India, it collected ₹140 million worldwide and became the second-highest-grossing film of the year, surpassed only by Beta.
+According to the film-trade website Box Office India, it collected ₹140 million worldwide and became the second highest-grossing film of the year, surpassed only by Beta.
 It was made available for streaming on Amazon Prime Video since 2020.